MoonEater0912/MoonEater0912.github.io/_posts/2025-02-03-NaiveNeutralBayesianClassifierWord.md

 ---
-title: "Some Thoughts on Naive Bayesian Classifier"
+title: "Some Notes on Naive Bayesian Classifier"
 date: 2025-02-03
 layout: post
 category: blog
+tags: [Statistics, Machine Learning, R]
 ---

 [Naive Bayesian Classifier (NBC)](https://github.com/familyld/Machine_Learning/blob/master/07Bayes_classifier.md) is a kind of **generative models**.
 For classification task, we call these models as **discriminative models**: they directly model the a posteriori probability (or the decision boundary, i.e., given certain features, what is the probability of this sample being classified as class $C_i$), without considering the a priori probability of each class, nor the conditional probabilities of feature (features' probability distributions) given certain class.
 Examples include logistic regression (modelling the a posteriori probability) and SVM (modelling the decision boundary).
 While for generative models, we first focus on a) the a pripori probability distribution of classes; b) the conditional probability distribution of features (or the likelihood of observed features), and second calculate the a posteriori probability based on these information: